libgd/libgd/src/readme.txt

 /* ...
 Use the image ... */
 gdImageDestroy(im);

+   gdImageCreateFromGifSource(gdSourcePtr in) _(FUNCTION)_
+          gdImageCreateFromGifSource is called to load a GIF from a data source other than a file.
+Usage is very similar to the gdImageCreateFromGif function, except that the programmer
+          provides a custom data source.

+          The programmer must write an input function which accepts a context pointer, a buffer, and a number of bytes to be read as arguments.
+This function must read the number of bytes requested, unless the end of the file has been reached, in which case the function should return zero, or an error has occurred, in which case the function should return -1.
+The programmer then creates a gdSource structure and sets the source pointer to the input function and the context pointer to any value which is useful to the programmer.

+          The example below implements gdImageCreateFromGif by creating a custom data source and invoking gdImageCreateFromGifSource.

+static int freadWrapper(void *context, char *buf, int len);

+gdImagePtr gdImageCreateFromGif(FILE *in)
+{
+        gdSource s;
+        s.source = freadWrapper;
+        s.context = in;
+        return gdImageCreateFromGifSource(&s);
+}

+static int freadWrapper(void *context, char *buf, int len) {
+        int got = fread(buf, 1, len, (FILE *) context);
+        return got;
+}

-   gdImageCreateFromGd(FILE *in) (FUNCTION)
+   gdImageCreateFromGd(FILE *in) _(FUNCTION)_
           gdImageCreateFromGd is called to load images from gd format files.
 Invoke gdImageCreateFromGd with an already opened pointer to a file containing the desired image in the gd file format, which is specific to gd and intended for very fast loading.
-(It is not intended for compression; for compression, use GIF.) gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd does not close the file.
+(It is _not_ intended for compression; for compression, use GIF.) gdImageCreateFromGd returns a gdImagePtr to the new image, or NULL if unable to load the image (most often because the file is corrupt or does not contain a gd format image). gdImageCreateFromGd does _not_ close the file.
           You can inspect the sx and sy members of the image to determine its size.
 The image must eventually be destroyed using gdImageDestroy().

 ... inside a function ...